 Through ADGA we have the opportunity to DNA type individuals.
 One benefit of DNA typing is in the event of an accidental breeding, DNA testing is the only way to guarantee parentage and maintain the integrity for a breeding program.
 We have started the process of DNA typing, and will continue testing a few animals each year, until the entire herd has been DNA typed.

 Annual DHIR, or Milk Test, is very important to us.
 Although we aren't a dairy, protein and butterfat levels are important to us, as we use the milk for cheese making and soap.
 Consistent tracking of Somatic Cell Count alerts us to any potential problems with the animals and quality of the milk.
 This allows us to address any potential health issues before the animal is in distress.

-We are excited to be adding Linear Appraisal to our breeding program.
-Our first appraisal was in 2016.
-This will help us improve our herd.
+We added Linear Appraisal to our breeding program in 2016.
 This tool allows us to capitalize on good traits and strengthen areas of weakness in our breeding program.
-It will also help us to better judge our own animals, which will assist in matching requests with specific animals.
+It also helps us to better judge our own animals, which will assist in matching requests with specific animals.

 We love working with our Dairy goats.
-We continuously breed strong milkers with a long steady lactation, that are also beautiful animals and have a loving temperament that is a joy to work with.
+We continuously breed strong milkers with a long steady lactation, that are also beautiful animals and have a loving temperament that are a joy to work with.

 Grade A Dairy Project

 Our long-term goal is to establish and operate a licensed, Grade A Raw Milk and Cheese Dairy.
 Stay tuned for more!We will be updating our herd information during 2021 to update pictures on all our does and add our younger animals.
 Stay tuned.

 For more information on the individual animals, follow the links below: